aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

                   ^
     SyntaxError: invalid syntax

+        Pip cannot be used in a Python interpreter.

     A `SyntaxError` occurs when Python cannot understand your code.

     Python could not understand the code in the file